 The syslog protocol has not been standardized until relatively recently.
 The first document "smelling" a bit like a standard is RFC 3164, which dates back to August 2001.
 The problem is that this document is no real standard.
 It has assigned "informational" status by the IETF which means it provides some hopefully useful information but does not demand anything.
 It is impossible to "comply" to an informational document.
-This, of course, doesn't stop marketing guys from telling they comply to RFC3164 and it also does not stop some techs to tell you "this and that does not comply to RFC3164, so it is <anybody else but them>'s fault".
+This, of course, doesn't stop marketing guys from telling they comply to RFC3164 and it also does not stop some techs to tell you "this and that does not comply to RFC3164, so it is anyto.org.